Understanding Flash Drives and Viruses: Risks and Security Measures

 Explore the Risks: How Flash Drives Can Transmit Viruses

-Flash storage devices present a serious , primarily due to their capacity to transfer viruses and malware.
+Flash storage devices present a serious risk, primarily due to their capacity to transfer viruses and malware.
 In 2025, statistics revealed that 51% of malware attacks were specifically designed for USB devices, a notable increase from previous years.
 This alarming trend underscores the vulnerability of organizations, as cybercriminals exploit human curiosity by leaving infected storage devices in public spaces, hoping individuals will connect them to their systems.
-Once a flash drive is plugged in, the malware can activate, leading to breaches, system disruptions, and unauthorized access to .
+Once a flash drive is plugged in, the malware can activate, leading to breaches, system disruptions, and unauthorized access to sensitive data.

-offers several key features, including:
+Security software offers several key features, including:

 • Centralized management of allowlists

-• Continuous monitoring of application activity
+• Continuous monitoring of USB activity

 • The ability to tailor policies to meet organizational needs